b2220333/suturo_docs/components/dialogsystem.rst

 Ros-based Image Streaming
 ----------

-This module is represented by the component **rosCamera** in the architecture and accessible from rosCamera.py_.
+This module is represented by the component **rosCamera** in the architecture and accessible at rosCamera.py_.
 It samples images from the upper 2D-camera of Pepper, converts them into ROS images  and publishes them over  the ROS Image topic.
-The ROS parameters of this nodes are accessible from dialog.launch_ and follow:
+The ROS parameters of this nodes are accessible at dialog.launch_ and follow:

 - **VIDEOMODE**: indicates the position of the target camera.
 Value is **local** for a pc-webcam or **remote** for a robot camera
 - **PEPPERIP**: indicates the Ip address of Pepper